revgizmo/zoomstudentengagement_cursor/README.md

 ## 2. process_zoom_transcript()

-1. Run `process_zoom_transcript()` to get a tibble containing the comments from a Zoom recording transcript.
+1. Run `process_zoom_transcript()` with given parameters to get a tibble containing the comments from a Zoom recording transcript.

 ``` r
 processed_zoom_transcript_df <- process_zoom_transcript(